format_list_bulleted Topic Overview

 Several tools are available to help preparers, approvers, and finance staff manage aging transactions:

-• Transaction preparers and approvers: In a single place, view all financial transactions where they are included in the workflow using Pending Transactions (available under OBI Financial Inquiry Tools).
+• Transaction verifiers and approvers: View all PCard transactions that are pending approval and where they are included in their workflow using the Pending Transactions Tool (available under Oracle Financials Inquiry Tools).

 • Financial managers and analysts: Use the OBI Credit Card Transactions - Aging Report to identify and monitor aging PCard transactions.